 I am amazed at how many people I know who have gone on to study more than me.
 A Masters degree is something I never contemplated.
 Often people have asked me if I plan to study more.
 “Oh no!
 Am done with all the studying I could possibly want to ever do”, is my weary reaction.
 It’s been my reaction for many years now.
+If you’re still studying and struggling to prepare for exams, you could always buy a term paper online.

 The irony of life is how our responses change if you allow yourself to notice it.
 Recently, I was in a meeting in my office where this really intelligent person was busy whiteboarding complicated diagrams and algorithms.
 Half an hour into this meeting I found myself smiling.
 Learning new things wasn’t bad at all.
 I almost missed studying.
 Almost.. not enough to make me wish to go back to school except perhaps to enjoy the summer and winter holidays.